x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/disable-basic-authentication-in-exchange-online.md

 In this scenario, if contoso.com uses on-premises AD FS server for authentication, the on-premises AD FS server will still receive authentication requests for non-existent usernames from Exchange Online during a password spray attack.

 In an Exchange hybrid deployment, authentication for your on-premises mailboxes will be handled by your on-premises Exchange servers, and authentication policies won't apply.
-For mailboxes moved to Exchange Online, autodiscover service will redirect them to Exchange Online, and then some of the scenarios above will apply.
+For mailboxes moved to Exchange Online, the Autodiscover service will redirect them to Exchange Online, and then some of the previous scenarios will apply.

 ## Authentication policy procedures in Exchange Online